MicrosoftDocs/power-platform/power-platform/admin/free-storage-space.md

 To monitor the status of audit delete jobs, see the next section.

-#### Monitor the status of audit delete jobs in the Power Platform admin center
+#### Monitor the status of audit delete jobs in the Power Platform Admin center

 1. In the [Power Platform Admin center](https://admin.powerplatform.microsoft.com), select an environment.